Connect with us

 After registration, an assessment is done to prove the details provided and upon completion, the prospective buyer will then be allocated a unique identification number which they will use to make contributions to the housing scheme.

-Built by China State Construction and Engineering Corp., the Ngara housing project is a three-phase building venture that will deliver 1,370 homes at a cost of Sh5 billion.
+Built by China State Construction and Engineering Corp., the Ngara housing project is a three-phase building venture that will deliver 1,370 homes at Sh5 billion.

-Phase one of the project has been handed over to the government, while the second and third phases of the scheme will be complete in June and December, respectively.
+Phase one of the project has been handed over to the government, while the second and third phases of the scheme will be completed in June and December, respectively.

 Danson Kagai is a skilled architect with a degree from the University of Nairobi.
 He has a wealth of experience in covering mega projects in Kenya, and is passionate about the built environment.